jmbredenberg/Mafia-rules/README.md

 ##Items

-The Mods, in their countably infinite benevolence, have given some players items at the start of game.
+The Mods, being nice guys, have given some players items at the start of game.
 If someone who is lynched has an item, the Mods give it to a random player in game.
-The Mods always announce to whom they gives items.
+The Mods always announce to whom they give items.
 Anyone may destroy an item by telling the Mods.
-Players may transfer items to each other in-person. **If you give an item to anyone, you must tell the ****Mods****.**
+Players may transfer items to each other in-person.
+An item transfer is only valid if both the giver and the recipient are aware of what item is being transferred. **If you give an item to anyone, you must tell the ****Mods****.**

 ###Medkit: (4 in game)